cucapra/wax2018/src/program.md

 order: 2
 ---

+## Keynote

+The WAX 2018 keynote will be delivered by [Phillip Stanley-Marbell](http://www.phillipstanleymarbell.org) from the University of Cambridge.

+## Accepted Papers

+These peer-reviewed position papers will appear at WAX:

 * **Accelerating Approximations via Slack Recycling**
   Gokul Subramanian Ravi and Mikko Lipasti (University of Wisconsin - Madison)